 Each virtual host is assigned a root directory (folder), which will contain the web pages for that host.
 Browser requests with a URL containing the virtual host name are mapped to the corresponding directory, and the index file in the root directory for the host will be served.

 By default, iTools automatically creates a new, empty, directory for each new virtual host created.
 The name of the directory will match the name of the host that has been created.
+This directory is called the "document root" and is the repository for that virtual host's content.

-The root folder does not need to have the same name as the fully qualified Hostname for the virtual host; you can call it whatever you like, but be sure to enter the correct folder name in the DocumentRoot field.
+The root folder does not need to have the same name as the fully qualified hostname for the virtual host; you can call it whatever you like, but be sure to enter the correct folder name in the DocumentRoot field.

-From the client point of view, they are unaware whether there are 2 or 200 hosts served by this machine.
 The server settings ensure that browser requests for a particular virtual host are directed to the correct root folder for that host and that pages for other hosts won't unintentionally be accessed.